 Apart from batch and stream ingestion modes, data lakes must also provide for

-- Source-to-target schema conversion – intelligently detect source schema and create logical tables on the fly, and flatten semi-structured JSON, XML or CSV into columnar file formats.
+- Source-to-target schema conversion – intelligently detect source schema and create logical tables on the fly, and flatten semi-structured JSON, XML, or CSV into columnar file formats.

 Cloud Data Lake – Data Layout best practices

-- Partition data – use time, geo, lob to reduce data scans, tune partition granularity based on data set under consideration (by hour vs. by second)
+- Partition data – use time, geo, lob to reduce data scans, tune partition granularity based on the data set under consideration (by hour vs. by second)

 - Compaction to chunk up small files – chunk up small files into bigger ones asynchronously to reduce network overheads

-- Perform stats-based cost-based optimization – collect dataset stats like file size, rows, histogram of values to optimize queries with join reordering.
+- Perform stats-based cost-based optimization – collect dataset stats like file size, rows, and histogram of values to optimize queries with join reordering.

 - Use Z-order indexed Materialized views for cost-based optimization – a z-order index serves queries with multiple columns in any combination and not just data sorted on a single column.